rodrigogsilva/rodrigogsilva/README.md

 ### I am a full-stack software engineer interested in create new things

-I'm Rodrigo, a full-stack software engineer 💻 currently working at [Far.me](http://farme.com.br/)
+I'm Rodrigo, a full-stack software engineer 💻

 I have a passion for clean code, Python, C# and Javascript